Kim So-won

-Kim So-jeong (born December 7, 1995), known professionally as Kim So-won, is a South Korean actress and singer.
+Kim So-jeong (born December 7, 1995), known professionally as Kim So-won, is a South Korean actress, singer, YouTuber and businesswoman.
 She is best known as the leader of South Korean girl group GFriend.

 Early life and education

 Kim was born on December 7, 1995, in Gupabal-dong, Eunpyeong District, Seoul, South Korea.
 She graduated from Hanlim Multi Arts High School in 2014, majored in modeling.
 She got accepted into the Department of Media and Film Acting at Sungshin Women's University in 2016.

 Career

 2010–2014: Pre-debut

 Prior to debut, Kim trained with DSP Media for 4 years.
 After leaving DSP Media, she joined Source Music as trainee in 2013, where she trained for 1 year and 6 months before debuting as a member of GFriend.

-2015–2020: Debut with GFriend, solo activities and disbandment
+2015–2020: Debut with GFriend, solo activities and contract termination

 On January 15, 2015, Kim debuted as a member and sub-vocal of South Korean girl group GFriend under the stage name Sowon with the released of EP Season of Glass.

 On July 25, 2018, Kim was cast as the main host for MBC's Look at Me beauty program, marking her first time hosting a television program.
 On October 17, Kim made her debut as runway model for D-Antidote at S/S Hera Seoul Fashion Week 2019.

 On May 18, 2021, Source Music announced that the agency and members of GFriend including Kim have agreed not to renew contracts.
 The group officially disbanded on May 22.